viperproject/prusti-dev/user-guide/src/verify/trusted.md

 While a common application of `#[trusted]` is to wrap functions from the standard library or external libraries, notice that [external specifications](external.md) provide a more robust solution for this use case.

-## Why Trusted Functions are Dangerous
+## Why trusted functions are dangerous

 When declaring a function as `#[trusted]`, Prusti ignores the function's body and assumes the provided pre- and postconditions have already been successfully verified.
 As the example below demonstrates, a single wrong, yet trusted, specification may lead to wrong and unexpected verification results.